Technical Avoidance and Its Impact on Thai Tech

 Table of Contents

-People like to say Thai tech talent is on par with the US.
+People like to preach as if Thai tech is on par with Silicon Valley.

 Capability vs density